drupalprojects/bootstrap/docs/plugins/Setting.md

 #### SettingBase::drupalSettings()

-This method provides a way for you to determine whether a theme setting should be added to the `drupalSettings` javascript variable.
+This method provides a way for you to determine whether a theme setting should be added to the `drupalSettings` JavaScript variable.
 Please note that by default this is set to `FALSE` to prevent any potentially sensitive information from being leaked.